tars/tars-cli/docs/en/commands.md

 # Downloads TARS from http://url.to.tars.zip and inits project without interactive mode
 tars init --silent --source http://url.to.tars.zip

+# Downloads TARS from http://url.to.tars.zip and inits project in interactive mode without templater-files updating
+tars init --exclude-html -s http://url.to.tars.zip
 ````

 [Back to the command list.](#command-list)

 ## tars re-init

 This command allows to re-initialize TARS with new settings (template, css-preprocessor).
 It is not necessary to change this settings by your hands, because you can change them in interactive mode.
-This command runs `gulp re-init` task in TARS. **Attention, files from pages and static folder will be deleted.**
+This command runs `gulp re-init` task in TARS. **Attention, files from pages and static folder will be deleted!
+Use this comman in case of initialization with wrong params only!**

 Interactive mode is available by default like in `init` command.